fzuzyb/SCGLANet/README.md

-# NTIRE2023 SCGLANet:Stereo Cross Global Learnable Attention Network
+# NTIRE2023 SCGLANet: Stereo Cross Global Learnable Attention Network
+# RealSCGALGAN: Toward Real World Stereo Image Super-Resolution via Hybrid Degradation Model and Discriminator for Implied Stereo Image Information

 ### News
+**2023.05.22** The Dataset, including the Flickr1024RS models and StereoWeb20, are available now.
+The pretrained model of RealSCGLAGAN is also available now \
 **2023.04.07** The Baseline, including the pretrained models and train/test configs, are available now.

 ### Installation